 This exclusive Oracle Press guide has a compilation of chapters that feature challenging exercises, a certification summary, a two-minute drill, and a self-test to reinforce the topics presented.
 It proves to be a great help in preparing for the OCA/OCP Java SE 8 Programmer 1 exam.

-In short while there is long list of books that claim to be the best books for learning java only few focus on certification, go for this one if you are looking forward to get certification done.
+In short, while there is long list of books that claim to be the best books for learning java only a few foci on certification, go for this one if you are looking forward to getting the certification done.

-The book starts off with introduction, thread safety, sharing objects, thread pools etc. and explains further the concepts around liveness hazards, cancellation and shutdown, scalability of java applications, performance of complex applications, concepts around building synchronizers, and testing of concurrent programs.
+The book starts off with an introduction, thread safety, sharing objects, thread pools, etc. and explains further the concepts around liveness hazards, cancellation and shutdown, scalability of Java applications, the performance of complex applications, concepts around building synchronizers, and testing of concurrent programs.

-Go for this book, if you are already know Java and looking forward to create enterprise grade scalable applications, this is one of the best java books available out there in the wild for mastering concurrency in Java.
+Go for this book, if you already know Java and looking forward to creating enterprise-grade scalable applications, this is one of the best java books available out there in the wild for mastering concurrency in Java.

 This book will help you in enhancing your existing programming gen to quickly master core Java syntax, understanding how encapsulation, classes, and inheritance work in Java, improving program robustness with exception handling and effective debugging, mastering concurrent programming techniques from the ground up, deploying configurable applications and applets and simplifying concurrency and enhancing performance with new functional techniques.

 This one definitely scores much higher in the list of java books for beginners and walks students through all the details and takes a deep dive into the most critical features of the language and core libraries.